milosptr/event-centar/spaces.md

 - AV Hire
 - Wifi
 - Parking
-section_first_text: 'Enjoy private dining among  the art of the Gallery. '
+section_first_text: 'Bromley & Co Gallery welcomes your next event to be situated in an operating art gallery.
+The gallery’s high ceilings command a feeling of spaciousness while its walls are adorned with the unmistakable works of David Bromley.
+Striking handmade chandeliers and mood-enhancing lighting illuminate the gallery, offering the perfect setting for more intimate celebrations and those seeking a truly extraordinary space.  '
-section_second_text: 20 to 100 guests
+section_second_text: '20 to 100 guests cocktail '
 second_third_text: " cocktail 20 to 50 guests dining"
-section_third_text: " cocktail 20 to 50 guests dining"
+section_third_text: 0 to 50 guests seated

 ---